Islam has laid down some universal fundamental rights for humanity as a whole, which are to be observed and respected under all circumstances.

 We are given a beautiful description of the righteous and God-conscious man in these verses.
-He should obey salutary regulations, but he should fix his gaze on the love of God and the love of his fellow-men.
+He should obey salutary regulations,

 We are given four directions: